PriyanshuDangi/Surr/memory-bank/game-design-document.md

 ## 5. Multiplayer Architecture (Client-Server)

-**No server-side rendering is required** - the server only manages game state position, direction of all the clients.
+**No server-side rendering is required** - the server only manages game state and receives updates only when there are position, direction or state changes from clients.
+Target: 6 concurrent players maximum.

 ### Server-Side (Node.js + Socket.IO)

 **Responsibilities:**
 - Manage player connections and disconnections.
-- **Receive and maintain player positions** from frontend clients.
+- **Receive and maintain player positions** from frontend clients (only on position/rotation/state changes).
 - **Maintain weapon state for each client** (missile or null).
-- **Maintain death state for each player** (alive/dead with respawn timer).
+- **Maintain death state for each player** (isAlive boolean with respawn timer).
 - **Maintain weaponbox state** - spawn locations and collection status.
 - **Handle weaponbox collection** - remove collected boxes and broadcast updates.
-- **Refresh weaponbox state every 15 seconds** - respawn new weapon pickups.
+- **Refresh weaponbox state every 15 seconds** - respawn new weapon pickups at 9 predefined locations.
 - **Maintain the leaderboard** and update it on every kill/elimination.
-- Handle player inputs for movement and shooting.
-- **Receive missile hit notifications from shooters and manage player eliminations.**
+- **Receive missile hit notifications from shooters and manage player eliminations** (no server-side validation).
 - **Broadcast missile positions to all players for real-time visualization.**
 - **Broadcast updated game state to all clients** at a regular interval (tick rate), including current player positions, weapon states, death states, weaponbox states, and leaderboard.
 - Manage the leaderboard.